peak8/rhubarb-pi/DOCKER-REFERENCE.md

 # Building Docker Images

-My development for the Blueberry Pi is done predominantly on a Macbook but the target is a Raspberry Pi.
+My development for the Rhubarb Pi is done predominantly on a Macbook but the target is a Raspberry Pi.
 This requires the buildx cli plugin that now is included in the Docker install by default.

 Confirm the architecture of the target before running the build.
 Any one of the following commands can be used to determine this.